SowpatiLab/ATaRVa/README.md

-  --snp-dist <INT>      maximum distance of the SNP from repeat region to be considered for phasing. [default: 5000] --snp-count <INT>     number of SNPs to be considered for phasing (minimum value = 1). [default: 3] --snp-qual <INT>      minimum basecall quality at the SNP position to be considered for phasing. [default: 13] --snp-read <FLOAT>    a positive float as the minimum fraction of snp's read contribution to be used for phasing. [default: 0.25]
+  --snp-dist <INT>      maximum distance of the SNP from repeat region to be considered for phasing. [default: 5000] --snp-count <INT>     number of SNPs to be considered for phasing (minimum value = 1). [default: 3] --snp-qual <INT>      minimum basecall quality at the SNP position to be considered for phasing. [default: 13] --flank <INT>         length of the flanking region (in base pairs) to search for insertion with a repeat in it. [default: 10]
+  --snp-read <FLOAT>    a positive float as the minimum fraction of snp's read contribution to be used for phasing. [default: 0.25]
   --phasing-read <FLOAT>
                         a positive float as the minimum fraction of total read contribution from the phased read clusters. [default: 0.4]
   -o <FILE>, --vcf <FILE>
-                        name of the output file, output is in vcf format. [default: sys.stdout] --platform <STR>      sequencing platform used for generating the data. changing this will have an affect on phasing which is happening on SNPs. allowed options: [hifi, duplex, simplex-hq, simplex]. default: [simplex]
+                        name of the output file, output is in vcf format. [default: sys.stdout] --platform <STR>      sequencing platform used for generating the data. changing this will have an affect on phasing which is happening on SNPs. allowed options: [hifi, duplex, simplex-hq, simplex].
+                        default: [simplex]
+  --karyotype KARYOTYPE [KARYOTYPE ...]
-  -p <INT>, --processor <INT>
+                        karyotype of the samples [XY XX] -p <INT>, --processor <INT>
-                        number of processor. [default: 1] -v, --version         show program's version number and exit
+                        number of processor. [default: 1] -v, --version         show program's version number and exit -log, --debug_mode    write the debug messages to log file. [default: False]
 ```

 The details of each option are given below: